Stamp Stampede: Currency circulation

 On average, dollar bills stay in circulation for five years and pass through approximately 1,750 hands.
 As Ben Cohen told Wired: "It's a really effective way of breaking through the clutter and interacting with people...I see it as a really cost-effective form of guerrilla marketing."
 The campaign concluded that every dollar bill is seen by an average of 875 people, meaning that if 100 people stamped ten dollars a day for a year, the messages would reach over 300 million people.
 Ben Cohen describes it as a "petition on steroids".
 The campaign drew inspiration from Where's George? which has marked and tracked over 215 million dollars since 1998.

 Stamp Mobile

-The Stamp Mobile, or Amend-o-Matic, is a Rube Goldberg device mounted on the back of moving van.
+The Stamp Mobile, or Amend-o-Matic, is a Rube Goldberg contraption mounted on the back of a converted box truck.
 It was conceived by Ben and Alan Rorie.
-Users insert a dollar bill, which is then stamped with one of four different messages before being returned to the user.
+Users insert a dollar bill, which travels a long and circuitous path and is finally stamped, in bold red text, with one of four different messages and returned to the user.
 The first national tour was disrupted by Hurricane Sandy and mechanical problems, but the tour was scheduled to continue in 2013.

-After three years on the road, Ben Cohen donated the Stamp Mobile to the American Visionary Art Museum where it is currently on display.
+In April 2016, after several years on the road, and an estimated 100,000 bill imprints, the Stamp Mobile made its final tour stop at the American Visionary Art Museum (AVAM) in Baltimore, Maryland.
+The day after their brief detention at a big-money protest in DC, Ben & Jerry were on hand to promote the campaign and donate the Stamp Mobile to the museum collection.